Stand up for Clean water

 Expanding Green Stormwater Infrastructure

-• You can also read our 2019 GSI report which outlined several recommendations to improve the process for permitting voluntary GSI projects in the City, including updating the City Code, developing a GSI Task Force, and increasing the portion of Stormwater Fee revenue that supports GSI.
+- Read our 2019 GSI report outlining several recommendations to improve the process for permitting voluntary GSI projects in the City, including updating the City Code and increasing the portion of Stormwater Fee revenue that supports GSI.
 Stay tuned for opportunities to advocate for these recommended changes!

 Protecting the Tree Canopy